-- 13. When considering whether the information is personal data, the Commissioner has taken into consideration her published guidance: "Determining what is personal data".
-1 - 14.
-On the basis of this guidance, there are two questions that need to be considered when deciding whether disclosure of information into the public domain would constitute the disclosure of personal data: - (i) "Can a living individual be identified from the data, or, from the data and other information in the possession of, or likely to come into the possession of, the members of the public? - (ii) Does the data 'relate to' the identifiable living individual, whether in personal or family life, business or profession?" - 15.
-The Commissioner notes that confirmation or denial of relevant information would entail confirming or denying whether there had been disputes between the occupants of two specified addresses.
-The request therefore relates to living individuals, and confirmation or denial of whether Council Officers had been involved in any potential dispute. - 16.
-The Council has argued that confirmation or denial of such information if it were held, would breach the first data protection principle.
+- (i) "Can a living individual be identified from the data, or, from the data and other information in the possession of, or likely to come into the possession of, the members of the public? - (ii) Does the data 'relate to' the identifiable living individual, whether in personal or family life, business or profession?" - 15.
+The Commissioner notes that confirmation or denial of relevant information would entail confirming or denying whether there had been disputes between the occupants of two specified addresses which had necessitated the involvement of Gwent Police and as far as she is aware, the request relates to living individuals. - 16.
+Gwent Police did not specify which principle of the DPA it considers would be breached.
+However, the Commissioner has considered whether such confirmation or denial of information falling within the scope of the request would breach the first data protection principle.